Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

 \subsection{Systems with a dynamic threshold}

-In this section we look into systems where the threshold changes over time according to the control rule described in Section \ref{sec: learning the optimal threshold} and we prove Theorem \ref{the: dynamic fluid limit}.
-More formally, we consider the restrictions to a finite interval of time $[0, T]$ of the discrete systems $s_n = (q_n, \ell_n)$.
-We prove that this sequence of functions is relatively compact with probability one, with respect to the metric $\varrho$ introduced in Section \ref{sub: dynamic fluid limit}, and we characterize the limits of convergent subsequences.
-Recall from Assumption \ref{ass: convergence of initial conditions} that the initial occupancy states $q_n(0)$ converge to a random element $q(0)$ with probability one.
-We introduce a similar hypothesis regarding the initial thresholds.
+In this section we consider systems where the threshold is adjusted over time using the control rule of Section \ref{ch2-sec: learning the optimal threshold}, and we provide the proof of Theorem \ref{ch2-the: dynamic fluid limit}.
+As in the statement of the theorem, we assume that the initial occupancy states $\bq_n(0)$ converge almost surely to a random variable $q_0$, as in \eqref{ch2-ass: convergence of initial conditions}.
+Similarly, we assume that there exists a random variable $\ell_0$ with values in $\N$ such that